cilium/cilium/Documentation/network/servicemesh/gateway-api/header.rst

 ..
 Note::

-    Some providers e.g. EKS use a fully-qualified domain name rather than an IP address.
+    Some providers like EKS use a fully-qualified domain name rather than an IP address.

 Modify incoming HTTP Requests
 =============================